-KELLOGG'S, MARS, MICROSOFT and iPhone are all successful trade marks.
+KELLOGG'S, MARS, ORANGE and iPod are all successful trade marks.
 Their value lies in the fact that they denote the origin and quality of the products they relate to.
 Trade marks can arise automatically or can be registered with the Trade Marks Registry at the UK IPO.